mbrbic/L0-motivated-LRSSC/README.md

 ## Citing

-When using the code in your research work, please cite "Multi-view Low-rank Sparse Subspace Clustering" by Maria Brbic and Ivica Kopriva.
+When using the code in your research work, please cite "ℓ₀-Motivated Low-Rank Sparse Subspace Clustering" by Maria Brbic and Ivica Kopriva.

     @article{brbic2018,
     title={$\ell_0$-Motivated Low-Rank Sparse Subspace Clustering},